 École-libre radicale de Mtl Rad school

 The Rad School provides a space for children to pursue their own interests, explore at their own pace and participate in a democratic community.
 They are encouraged to learn what they are passionate about, to explore, question, discover and grow!
 This working group is focused on making student centered learning available to everyone, freedom in education for all!
+If you are interested in getting involved with this project, please visit out website.

 Équipe Sonore / Soundteam